-François Roux, a distinguished defence lawyer in the field of international justice, joined the Tribunal as Head of Defence Office.
+François Roux, a distinguished defence lawyer in the field of international justice, joined the Tribunal as Head of Defence Office on 9 March 2009.

 Mr Roux, a French citizen, has been an attorney for 38 years and is influenced by the life and thinking of Mahatma Gandhi, who was also a lawyer.

-Since 1999, Mr Roux has represented several accused and suspects before various international criminal jurisdictions, including the International Criminal Tribunal for Rwanda and the International Criminal Court, and he represented Duch before the Extraordinary Chambers in the Courts of Cambodia.
+Since 1999, Mr Roux has represented several accused and suspects before various international criminal jurisdictions, including the International Criminal Tribunal for Rwanda and the International Criminal Court, and he represented Duch before the Extraordinary Chambers in the Courts of Cambodia (ECCC).

-Mr Roux was a consultant to the American defence team assigned to represent Zacarias Moussaoui following the attacks of 11 September 2001 and, with his American colleague Gerald Zerkin, argued against the death penalty.
+Mr Roux was a consultant to the American defence team assigned to represent Zacarias Moussaoui following the attacks of 11 September 2001 and he assisted his American colleague Gerald Zerkin in arguing against the death penalty.

 In France, he has defended José Bové, an anti-globalisation farmer and trade unionist, against the fast-food company McDonald’s, as well as representing the French agricultural trade union Confédération Paysanne and the Mouvement des faucheurs volontaires anti-OGM, a group of citizens who use civil disobedience to express their opposition to genetically modified organisms.

-Mr Roux has written several articles on human rights which have appeared in leading French newspapers, including Le Monde and Libération.
+Mr Roux has written several articles on human rights and international criminal justice which have appeared in leading newspapers, including Le Monde, Libération and Le Temps.
 He was the head of a French law firm in Montpellier in the south of France specialising in criminal law, international relations, the law of persons, public law, mediation and human rights.

-His motto is "it is better to light a candle than to curse the darkness".
+His motto is “Better to light a candle, however small, than to curse the darkness”.